Select any two GPUs for comparison

 Gaming Performance Comparison

-In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce 9800 GTX are significantly better than the Nvidia GeForce GT 720.
+In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce 9800 GTX are massively better than the Nvidia GeForce GT 720.

 The GeForce GT 720 has a 122 MHz higher core clock speed than the GeForce 9800 GTX, but the GeForce 9800 GTX has 8 more Render Output Units than the GeForce GT 720.
 As a result, the GeForce 9800 GTX exhibits a 4.4 GPixel/s better Pixel Fill Rate than the GeForce GT 720.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.